Student Organization/Club Conduct Procedures

 5. Executive Order 1109 https://calstate.policystat.com/policy/6716728

-6. Executive Directive 89-12 - https://adminfin.sfsu.edu/university-executive-directives
+6. Time, Place, and Manner, Executive Directive 89-12 - https://adminfin.sfsu.edu/university-executive-directives

 7. California Education Code Section 66301 https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?sectionNum=66301.&lawCode=EDC

-8. CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy https://calstate.policystat.com/policy/12891658/latest/
+8. CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy) https://calstate.policystat.com/policy/12891658/latest/

 9. Student Conduct Process https://calstate.policystat.com/policy/14075291/latest/

-10. CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy https://calstate.policystat.com/policy/12891658/latest/
+10. CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy) https://calstate.policystat.com/policy/12891658/latest/

-11. Executive Directive 89-13 - https://adminfin.sfsu.edu/university-executive-directives
+11. Time, Place, and Manner, Executive Directive 89-13 - https://adminfin.sfsu.edu/university-executive-directives

 12. California Penal Code 245.6, https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?lawCode=PEN&sectionNum=245.6

-13. Executive Directive 89-12 - https://adminfin.sfsu.edu/university-executive-directives
+13. The Alcohol and Drug Policy, Executive Directive 89-12 - https://adminfin.sfsu.edu/university-executive-directives